 I can’t wait to show you how I updated my Dining Room for the season.
 Before we begin, I have to come clean.
 I have never really loved my dining room, even though it was my favorite room in my home.

-While it was pretty, in reality it was very cold and uninviting.
+So while it was pretty, in reality it was very cold and uninviting.

 Our Dining Room needed help!